DNA-and-Natural-Algorithms-Group/multistrand/README.md

 Multistrand is a nucleic acids kinetic simulator, and is developed by the Winfree group at the California Institute of Technology in Pasadena, California (USA).
 Until 2013, development was lead by Joseph Schaeffer (now Autodesk).

-Contributors:

-* Erik Winfree			      winfree@caltech.edu
-* Chris Thachuk
-* Frits Dannenberg    	fdann@caltech.edu
-* Chris Berlind
-* Joshua Loving
-* Justin Bois
-* Joseph Berleant
-* Joseph Schaeffer

-Questions should be directed to help@multistrand.org.
-Also see www.multistrand.org

-Frits Dannenberg, May 26rd, 2017

 ## Licence ##

 Multistrand, kinetic simulator for nucleic acids.
-Copyright 2017, California Institute of Technology.
+Copyright 2023, California Institute of Technology.
 All rights reserved.

 Using this software is permitted for academic non-commercial purposes only.
 All copyright is retained by Caltech.